Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Unresolved monitoring requirements for secure DSO participation in FMs

 \subsubsection{Flexibility activation detection}

-Several threat scenarios (\ref{subsubsec:flexibility_asset_controller_modification}, \ref{subsubsec:unintentional_wrong_activation}, \ref{subsubsec:parallel_activations}) demonstrate that flexibility activations can occur without the \gls{DSO} being aware of it.
-Such activations might occur intentionally by cyber attackers, unintentionally due to human errors, or just by activation through other market participants.
-However, especially flexibility activations which are not planned by the \gls{DSO} have a risk of exceeding load and voltage limitations.
-To allow for immediate counteractions in case of critical activations, early detection is required.
-Thus, for power system monitoring (\ref{subsubsec:power_system_monitoring}) automated detection of flexibility activations is seen as an important monitoring concept.
+Several threat scenarios (\ref{subsubsec:flexibility_asset_controller_modification}, \ref{subsubsec:unintentional_wrong_activation}, \ref{subsubsec:parallel_activations}) demonstrate that flexibility can be activated without the \gls{DSO} being aware of it.
+Such activations might occur intentionally through other market participants and cyber attackers or unintentionally due to human errors.
+To enable immediate counteractions in case of critical activations, early detection is required.
+Moreover, early detection would allow online verification of successful activation of DSO-requested flexibility by the operator \cite{muller2021unsupervised}.
+Thus, for power system monitoring (Fig. \ref{fig:Framework}) automated real-time detection of flexibility activations is seen as an important requirement.